mserouar/ImageVariograms/README.md

 **This module has been made thanks to the Scikit-GStat library on Python** (*Mirko Mälicke, & Helge David Schneider.
 (2019, November 7).
 Scikit-GStat 0.2.6: A scipy flavoured geostatistical analysis toolbox written in Python.*).

+In the example, leaves are estimated at 26 pixels.
+Then, we reduce the image (with a factor 2) and variogram estimate the leaves at 13 pixels.